adamwoolhether/algo/README.md

 * How many cells are available in the hash table
 * The hash function being used.

-A good hash table _strikes a good balance between avoiding collisions and not consuming large amounts of memeory_
+A good hash table _strikes a good balance between avoiding collisions and not consuming large amounts of memory_
 #️⃣ **For every 7 data elements stored in the hash table, it should have 10 cells**
 **Load Factor:** the ratio of data to cells.
 #️⃣ _Ideal load factor:_`0.7` = `7 elements / 10 cells`